tschaffer1618/tschaffer1618.github.io/README.md

 ## Word Watch API

 * Documentation can be found [here](https://github.com/turingschool-examples/word-watch-api)
-* You can choose if you want to use ther Heroku API, or run the API locally.
+* You can choose if you want to use the Heroku API, or run the API locally.
 If you are using the Heroku API, remember that a lot of other students may be as well, so you'll have less control over if that top word is changing, etc.